-To establish the correlation between relative NPS and growth, Bain teams identified the relevant competitors in a business and measured the Net Promoter scores of each competitor using the same methodology and sampling approach.
-These relative Net Promoter scores were then correlated with organic growth measures.
-In most industries, NPS explained roughly 20 percent to 60 percent of the variation in organic growth rates among competitors.
+To establish the correlation between relative NPS and growth, Bain teams identified the relevant competitors in a business and measured the Net Promoter Scores of each competitor using the same methodology and sampling approach.
+These relative Net Promoter Scores were then correlated with organic growth measures.
+In most industries, NPS explained roughly 20% to 60% of the variation in organic growth rates among competitors.
 On average, an industry’s NPS leader outgrew its competitors by a factor greater than two times.

 In other words, a company’s NPS is a good indicator of its future growth.
 But the relationship is stronger in some industries than in others.
 It’s strongest when:

 - The industry includes a substantial number of players, so customers have a real choice